ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

     (venv) user@entrypoint-machine:~$ sbatch python main.py

-Additionally, you can can change the amount of cores used in your job, by setting the :envvar:`PYMAPDL_NPROC` to the desired value.
+Additionally, you can change the amount of cores used in your job, by setting the :envvar:`PYMAPDL_NPROC` to the desired value.

 .. code-block:: console